benhurley/pretty-tickets/README.md

 # Pretty Tickets™

-## From Purchase to Presentation, We've Got You Covered

-Use AI to transform purchases into beautiful commemorative tickets.
+## Use AI to transform purchases into beautiful commemorative tickets.

 ![Homepage](./public/screenshot.png)